godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Adding joypad input
 -------------------

-.. note:: In Godot any game controller is referred to as a joypad.
+.. note:: In Godot, any game controller is referred to as a joypad.
 This includes:
           Console controllers, Joysticks (like for flight simulators), Wheels (like for driving simulators), VR Controllers, and more!

-First we need to change a few things in our project's input map.
+Firstly, we need to change a few things in our project's input map.
 Open up the project settings and select the ``Input Map`` tab.

 Now we need to add some joypad buttons to our various actions.
 Click the plus icon and select ``Joy Button``.